 The definition of “proximate” causation is did this thing “substantially contribute” to your injury.
 It has to be more likely than not this thing is what caused your injury.
 In order to prove negligence in a product liability case, you must show how that AI violated a legal duty.
 No court as of to date has found developers owing that duty.
 Developers can still try to adhere to these standards in order to avoid suit.
 They can produce safety-related limits in the algorithm of AI.

 When you get injured by a product, it can be devastating.
 Companies make mistakes or sometimes overlook defects in their product.
 It’s unfair.
 If you or your family has been injured by a defective product then you deserve justice and compensation.
 You need someone with a lot of experience in product liability law and can fight for your rights.
-The legal team at Compass Law Group, PC will provide you with aggressive representation and personal attention to your needs.
-You can call our office today at 800-602-4010 or 310-289-7126 for a free initial consultation.
-Or you can simply fill out our contact form.
+The legal team at Compass Law Group, LLP will provide you with aggressive representation and personal attention to your needs.